superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 chunks = splitter.split_documents(docs)

 ```

-Create a vector store using the embeddings we obtain from the text.
+Next, we create a vector store using the embeddings we obtain from the text.

 ```python
 embeddings = HuggingFaceInferenceAPIEmbeddings(